binbashar/leverage/README.md

 @task()
 def _copy_resources():
     '''Copy resource files.
-This is a private task. "pynt -l" will not list this''' print('Copying resource files')
+This is a private task and will not be listed.''' print('Copying resource files')

 @task(clean, _copy_resources)